FROM LEARNER TO LEADER

 I’ve been living with environmental illness for most of my life and it has taught me so much about taking care of myself and living my life to the fullest.
 On February 23rd 1956, the day I was born, I could not have imagined that the chemical toxins I was exposed to in my mother's womb, would impact my life long health and vitality.
 But they did.

-I was born with a dirty gene that didn't allow me to detoxify chemical toxins well, and that didn't work in my favor, when you consider the idea that I grew up during an era when nearly every product made, originated from toxic chemicals, and every food grown, contained pesticides, drugs, and hormones.
-My sensitivity to chemicals, I didn't realize at the time, was exacerbated by infections that I was dealing with, which had originated from bacteria, viruses, parasites, and mold.
+I was born with a dirty gene that didn't allow me to detoxify chemical toxins well, and that didn't work in my favor, when you consider the idea that I grew up during an era when nearly every product made originated from toxic chemicals, and every food grown contained pesticides, drugs, and hormones.
+My sensitivity to chemicals, I didn't realize at the time, was exacerbated by infections in my body which originated from viruses, microbes, and mold.

-Unfortunately, the doctors that my mom took me to see, in order to try and figure out what was wrong with me, didn't have the kind of training that would have helped them to diagnose and effectively treat my condition: environmental illness.
-The doctors we consulted with only knew how to prescribe drugs, which made my condition worse.
-Thankfully, my mother was bold and forward thinking.
-She made a decision on my behalf, to explore the world of natural, non-toxic medicine, and I curiously followed in her footsteps.
+Unfortunately, the allopathically trained doctors that my mom took me to see, in order to try and figure out what was wrong with me, didn't have the knowledge that was needed to diagnose and effectively treat my condition.
+Thankfully, my mother was forward-thinking.
+She made a decision on my behalf to explore the world of drugless medicine, and I curiously followed in her footsteps.

 Adopting an organically raised whole foods diet was the best decision I ever made for my health.
-As I learned about the health properties contained in plant foods, I was inspired to experiment in my family's kitchen with the creation of meals that I imagined, would be therapeutic for my health, as well as the natural world's health.
-I prepared non-dairy milks from nuts, seeds, fruits, and flavorings, which served as "milk without the moo."
-I also prepared dairy-free fruit and vegetable smoothies, that I enriched with a variety of super foods and medicinal spices.
-And I prepared meat-less main dishes from ancient whole grains that I accented with legumes, vegetables, nuts, seeds, and herbs.
-YUM!
-All of these foods served as medicine for what ailed me, as they detoxed my body and rejuvenated my energy!
+As I learned about the powerful health properties contained in plant foods, I was inspired to experiment in my family's kitchen with the creation of meals that I imagined would be therapeutic for my health, as well as the health of plants, animals, and living things.
+I created "milk without the moo" beverages by blending nuts, seeds, fruits, natural sweeteners, spices, and flavorings, with liquids in my kitchen blender.
+I also created dairy-free smoothies by blending fruits (or vegetables) with super foods, spices, and liquids.
+I also taught myself how to cook nature's ancient whole grains, which I accented with vegetables, herbs, legumes, nuts, and seeds.
+All of these nutrient-rich foods, I discovered, served to detoxify and nourish my body and support me in feeling healthier.

 During the late 70's and early 80's, I use my newfound knowledge about food and nutrition to establish a natural foods catering service known as Gourmet Gatherings.
-Through this service, I prepared artistic gourmet food buffets for a variety of health care professionals living in my community.
-I later added Meals That Heal to my catering services, and cooked for people with special dietary needs.
+I prepared artistic gourmet food buffets for a variety of health care professionals in my community.
+I later added Meals That Heal to my catering services, and cooked meals for their patients who had special dietary needs.

-In 1989, I was awarded the top honor in a cooking contest that was sponsored by the governor of Minnesota, to promote organic food and agriculture.
-I used my $1,000 prize-winning recipe to get noticed by a California-based publisher, (formerly known as) Woodbridge Press, which then published my first cookbook "Not Milk...NUT MILKS!"
-The success of my first title led to the subsequent publication of two others, including: "Gourmet Grains: Main Dishes Made of Nature" and "Super Smoothies!
+In 1989, I had the opportunity to participate in Minnesota's "Great Growing Organic Food Cook-Off", an event designed to promote organic agriculture and sustainable cuisine.
+After being honored with the top prize, I managed to attract the attention of a California-based publisher (formerly known as Woodbridge Press) whose founder was eager to publish my first cookbook: "Not Milk...NUT MILKS!"
+The success of this book, led to the publication of two others, including "Gourmet Grains: Main Dishes Made of Nature" and "Super Smoothies!
 Taste the Nectar of Life!"

-Throughout the 1990s, I served as a freelance food writer and food stylist, for popular magazine publications such as Vegetarian Gourmet, Woman's World, Vegetarian Times, Llewellyn's Gardening Almanac, Veggie Life, and numerous newsletters such a Dr. Julian Whitaker's Health & Healing Newsletter.
-I was also a guest on a number of national radio shows and local community cable TV programs, and I collaborated with grassroots organizations such as VRG (Vegetarian Resource Group) and FARM (Farm Animal Reform Movement) to produce school-related educational events that promoted eco-sustainable farming and eating.
+Throughout the 1990s, I served as a freelance food writer and food stylist for popular magazine publications such as Vegetarian Gourmet, Woman's World, Vegetarian Times, Llewellyn's Gardening Almanac, Veggie Life, and numerous newsletters, including Dr. Julian Whitaker's Health & Healing Newsletter.
+I also shared my voice on several radio shows and local cable TV programs, and I collaborated with organizations such as VRG (Vegetarian Resource Group) and FARM (Farm Animal Reform Movement) to produce educational events at schools in Minnesota.